raviperi/hdinsight-storm-examples/README.md

 # hdinsight-storm-examples

 This repository contains complete and easy to use examples that demonstrate the power of Apache Storm on Microsoft Azure HDInsight.

-The .Net examples are applicable to all HDInsight Windows Storm clusters.
+The .Net and Java examples listed in this branch are applicable to **HDInsight v3.6 Linux Storm clusters**

-The Java examples are applicable to :
+For other HDInsight version specific examples please refer to the specific branch.
- * 3.3 and below versions of HDInsight Windows
+Supported versions:
- * 3.4 and below versions of HDInsight Linux Storm clusters.
+* HDInsight v3.4

-For version 3.5+ Linux based HDInsight Storm clusters please look under HDI3.5 folder.
+* HDInsight v3.5

 ## Getting Started